civicrm/civicrm-dev-docs/docs/extensions/index.md

 conventions closely resemble those of CiviCRM Core and of CiviCRM-Drupal modules.
 Module extensions are fully supported in CiviCRM 4.2+.

 ### 3. Publish
 The CiviCRM ecosystem is built on the belief that non-profit organizations can serve themselves best by collaborating in development of their data-management applications.
-As a staff, volunteers, and consultants for non-profit organizations, we can share our new enhancements and extensions -- and build a richer whole for the entire ecosystem.
+As staff, volunteers, and consultants for non-profit organizations, we can share our new enhancements and extensions -- and build a richer whole for the entire ecosystem.

 Extension authors may make their extensions available to the larger CiviCRM community by publishing them in the [Extensions Directory](https://civicrm.org/extensions).